How to design API services and integrations for reliable, scalable architecture in IT projects

 8. Add a circuit breaker so the service doesn't fail under load.

-9. Comply with personal data laws (FZ-152, GDPR), payment information handling rules (PCI DSS) and industry standards.
+9. Comply with personal data laws (FZ-152, GDPR), payment data handling rules (PCI DSS), and industry standards.

 10. Mask card numbers, do not store CVV, and add a consent-withdrawal policy.